 - 2 garlic cloves, minced

 - 1/2 c sliced mushrooms (or more to taste)

 - 10 large black olives, pitted and halved

 - water to thin out sauce

 - pinch of black pepper

 - 2 tbsp. parsley, chopped

-- Cut spaghetti squash in half, clean out seeds and place cut sides down on a lightly greased baking sheet and bake 30 minutes, or until a sharp knife can be inserted with only a little resistance.
+- Cut the spaghetti squash in half (lengthwise), clean out seeds, and season each side with a pinch of sea salt and pepper.
+Drizzle a little olive oil on each side and place the cut side down on the baking sheet.
+Bake in the oven for about 30 minutes, or until the squash is just tender enough for a knife to pierce through.
 Remove from oven and set aside to cool enough to be handled.

 - Meanwhile, heat 1 tbsp olive oil in a skillet over medium heat.
 Saute onion, garlic, and sliced mushrooms until tender.

 - Stir in the diced tomatoes, tomato paste, capers, black olives, and other seasonings.
 Cook for another 10 minutes on low eat.
 If necessary, you can thin out the sauce with water to achieve your desired consistency.